ahv1365/Binary-Classifiers-performance-metrics-comparison/README.md

 failure for a machine in each series of time.
 Selecting a proper model requires practice due to having different specification and complexity of each algorithm.

-The objective of this case study is to improve the maintenance operations by comparing the different binary classifiers according to their scores within a time window and find the most accurate and precise model.
-The project applies data science techniques and machine learning algorithms by using python libraries such as Scikit-Learn, Pandas, NumPy.

 Data preparation